EricRobertCampbell/obsidian_vaults/Chapter 2 - Hard Tissues.md

 - In all but the most primitive dinosaurs, they only arise from the [[Premaxilla]], [[Maxilla]], and [[Dentary Bone]]
 - Outer sheath of [[Enamel]] and an inner core of [[Dentine]]
 - Replaced continuously thoughout the life of the animal
-- [[Therapoda]] has simple, balde like teeth fro cutting through the flesh of their prey
+- [[Theropoda]] has simple, balde like teeth fro cutting through the flesh of their prey
 	- Usu. thin in the mediolateral direction
 	- Recurved at the tip
 	- Serrations